Barcelona, Spain – November 17, 2010

 Forgetting my camera equates to no photographs for this trip!

 I rode here with my good friend Ron.
 We left Madrid at about 08:30 and arrived in Barcelona at about 15:00.
 We unloaded our cargo, left the vehicle at the office, and took a taxi to the Hotel Claris.
-After we got settled there we went up to the rooftop bar and had a drink.
+After we checked in, we went up to the rooftop bar and had a drink.
 We sat there quite a while talking; however, we both only had one drink each.

 The last time he and I were here we had gone down near the beach.
-There we sat outside of a Mexican restaurant, had a beer and ate some tortilla chips.
+There we sat outside of a Mexican restaurant, had a beer, and ate some tortilla chips.
 This time we decided to go back there and have dinner.
-The restaurant is called Cafe Mexicana.
+The restaurant is Café Mexicana.
 We sat inside this time because it was cold and there was some drizzle.

 For dinner, I had a ground beef taco, served in a flour tortilla, for the first course.
 For the main course, I ordered TexMex Lasagna.
 It was tremendous.
 The food was in a clay pot about one inch high and five inches in diameter.
 It had obviously just come out of the oven because the pot was on top of a small, round piece of wood.
 On the bottom in the pot was a flour tortilla.
 On top of that was ground beef and beans.
 Then there was some Edam cheese.
 Then another layer just like the first was added.
 Lastly, one final flour tortilla was placed on top with more Edam cheese sprinkled on top.
 Somewhere, somehow, yogurt was included in the dish.
 It was delicious!